-The Sun Life Prosperity Achiever Fund 2038, Inc. (the "Fund") is a registered open-end investment company under the Investment Company Act (R.A.
+The Sun Life Prosperity Achiever Fund 2048, Inc. (the "Fund") is a registered open-end investment company under the Investment Company Act (R.A.
 2629) and the Securities Regulation Code (R.A.
 8799).
-It was incorporated on January 10, 2018 under SEC Registration No. CS201739630.
+It was incorporated on January 10, 2018 under SEC Registration No. CS201739629.

 Sun Life Asset Management Company, Inc. ("SLAMCI"), a wholly owned subsidiary of Sun Life of Canada (Philippines), Inc. ("SLOCPI"), acts as the Fund Manager and Principal Distributor.
-As of December 31, 2021, SLAMCI owns 100% of the Fund's net assets attributable to shareholders.
-The Fund was only incorporated on January 10, 2018 and the Fund started its commercial operations on January 28, 2019.
-The Fund's investment objective is to generate long-term capital appreciation through a portfolio of equities, fixed income securities and alternative financial instruments, adjusted accordingly as the target date of the Fund (Year 2038) approaches.
-Total revenue attributable to shareholders as of December 31, 2022 were mainly from Interest Income from cash in banks.
-For 2022, total revenue attributable to unit holders is composed of the following:
+The Fund's investment objective is to generate long-term capital appreciation through a portfolio of equities, fixed income securities and alternative financial instruments, adjusted accordingly as the target date of the Fund (Year 2048) approaches.
+Total Revenue attributable to shareholders and unit holders as of December 31, 2022 were mainly from Dividend Income.
+Total revenue attributable to unit holders is composed of the following: